heseltime/heseltime.github.io/pages/rDai.md

 I used Google colab for this project and could train the 5x5 grid in less than 5 minutes for ca. 1000 episodes and then the 6x6 in about 15 minutes.

-*In Q-learning, the agent aims to learn a policy that maximizes the cumulative reward by estimating the Q-values, which represent the expected return (cumulative reward) of taking a particular action in a given state and following the optimal policy thereafter.
+*In Q-learning, the agent aims to learn a policy that maximizes the cumulative reward by estimating the Q-values, which represent the expected return (cumulative reward) of taking a particular action in a given state and following the optimal policy thereafter. ([See Part I](#rl-1).)

 # <a name="jku-pres"></a>Course Presentation/AI Product Analysis: Replika